Dynamic Reserve Price Design with Distributed Solving Algorithm

 \section{Introduction}

-Advertising takes an important role in Internet companies like Google and Meta, and it’s also the most efficient strategy of monetization in e-commerce platforms such as Amazon, Taobao and Lazada.
-As we know, building the flywheel to make an e-commerce platform continually grows is to build up a closed-loop among monetization, user growth, and platform traffic \& Gross Merchandise Volume (GMV), which shows in figure \ref{fig:gc}.
-When money made by ads is invested into user growth, the new or retained users’ contribution to GMV can make the platform more valuable to sellers.
-However, people agree that search ads will hurt user experience and GMV.
-The first reason for this is the different targets monetization team and organic search team set, the former tries to optimize cost per mille (CPM) while the latter focus on optimizing GMV per mille (GPM).
-The second reason is that ad items are far less than what are in organic search.
-But if we keep filling more, the marginal value of ads will decrease, which will finally do harm to the platform.
-Therefore, building relationship between user experience and revenue when we fill ads is necessary and important.
-Furthermore, methods that fill ads dynamically are a better way to boost revenue with little loss of user experience.
-Auction mechanisms, such as reserve price design, can be used to achieve the purpose.
+Advertising plays an important role in Internet companies such as Google and Meta, and it is also the most efficient strategy of monetization in e-commerce platforms such as Amazon and Alibaba.
+To create a sustainable growth flywheel for e-commerce platforms, it's important to establish a closed-loop among monetization, user growth and platform Gross Merchandise Volume (GMV).
+When revenue generated from ads is invested into user growth, new or retained users increase the platform's value to sellers.
+However, it is commonly agreed that search ads will hurt user experience and GMV.
+The main reason is the different objective set by the ad and the organic search.
+The former aims to optimize cost per mille (CPM), while the latter focuses on maximizing Gross Merchandise Volume per mille (GPM).
+Therefore, establishing a relationship between user experience and revenue when filling ads is both necessary and important.
+Auction mechanisms, such as reserve price design, can be used to achieve these goals.